tyler-wadekamper/kidcal/README.md

    Log into your router and edit the DHCP IP range to exclude this IP to avoid conflicts.

 10. **Verify that the setup is correct**:
     Power cycle the raspberry pi and verify that your Pi is connected to the network at 192.168.1.21, the streaming application is running, and the react application is running.
-You should noe be able to connect to the web application and see the real-time weight data!
+You should now be able to connect to the web application and see the real-time weight data!